ovity/octotree/README.md

 ## GitHub Enterprise
 By default, Octotree only works on `github.com`.
-To support GitHub Enterprise on Chrome or Opera, you must grant Octotoree sufficient permissions.
+To support GitHub Enterprise on Chrome and Opera, you must grant Octotree sufficient permissions.
 Follow these steps to do so:

 * Navigate to any GitHub repository on `github.com`
-* Open Octotree's setting panel
+* Open Octotree's settings panel
-* Fill in the GitHub Enterprise URLs textbox, one site URL per line
+* Fill in the GitHub Enterprise URLs textbox, one URL per line
 * Click Save and accept any permission prompt
-* Navigate to your GitHub Enterprise site (or refresh if you're already in one)
+* Navigate to your GitHub Enterprise site
 * You might be asked to create an [access token](#github-access-token)